IrisDimensions/overworld/README.md

 Great thanks to these people for contributing to the pack.
 If you want to contribute as well, feel free to make a fork and pull requests.
 We sporadically review these requests so please contact us on Discord if you've made any.

+# Overworld V2  1.17
+Roadmap
+-  Ore implementation for copper
+-  New implementation for andesite, gravel, granite, and deepslate for the infinite height in 1.17+ (need to objectify them)
+-  Amythests
+-  Pretty caves (with whatever new blocks they added!
+-  Biomes that show off the new blocks
+-  Implement all the new blocks
+-  Fix Despawns and rework Spawns